nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In add-on version 2.0 to 5.x, when told to find tracks, NVDA will look for search term in track descriptions (in case you are searching for artist in Studio 5.0x, NVDA will also check the name of the check box, as this holds artist name).
 Although this was simple to implement, it had some issues:

 1. Because of track item changes in Studio 5.10, I had to spend some time adjusting the track finder formula.
-2. Wehn finding a track in a playlist with hundreds of tracks loaded, finding a track at the end of the playlist took several seconds, and this wasn't acceptable to users.
+2. When finding a track in a playlist with hundreds of tracks loaded, finding a track at the end of the playlist took several seconds, and this wasn't acceptable to users.

 In add-on 6.0, thanks to column search, Track Finder's performance was improved.
 Also, track finder was split into two functions: trackFinder still manages moving focus or showing the error dialog, while the linear search now lives in a private function.
 This design allows track finder routine to be used by more than one feature (in this case, place marker feature uses this, as you'll see in the next section.